mononobi/pyrin/README.md

 to install the application, you must put a valid .env file inside src directory. then execute the scripts/setup/install.sh script to install pyrin system-wide, then you'll be able to run tests using /var/app_root/pyrin_framework/app/run-test.sh script.

+# uninstallation

+to uninstall the application from system, you should execute the scripts/setup/uninstall.sh script. be aware that uninstallation process will not make any backup of installed version.